-Proposals for the redevelopment of the surgery and open land on Vicarage Road, as shown on the Policies Map, for dwellings will be supported, provided:
+Proposals for the change of use and refurbishment of the main surgery building and the development of the car park land on Vicarage Road, as shown on the Policies Map, for dwellings will be supported, provided:

-- i) Planning consent for the medical services scheme provided for by Policy SC2 of the Neighbourhood Plan has been granted and implemented; - ii) A minimum of 31% of the dwellings are affordable homes; - iii) The design of the scheme has regard to the prominence of the site in punctuating views along Vicarage Lane and from Queen Catherine Road; - iv) The mature trees on the Vicarage Lane/Chaloner's Hill corner of the site are retained; and - v) The layout of the scheme has regard to protecting the amenities of residential properties in Vicarage Close.
+- i) Planning consent for the medical services scheme provided for by Policy SC2 of the Neighbourhood Plan has been granted and implemented; - ii) The refurbishment scheme has regard to sustaining the character and appearance of the main surgery building as a local heritage asset; - iii) The design of the scheme has regard to the prominence of the site in punctuating views along Vicarage Lane and from Queen Catherine Road; - iv) The mature trees on the Vicarage Lane/Chaloner's Hill corner of the site are retained; and - v) The layout of the scheme has regard to protecting the amenities of residential properties in Vicarage Close.

-In the event the medical services scheme provided for by Policy SC2 of the Neighbourhood Plan is not implemented, then proposals that will result in the loss of the established D1 non-residential institution use will be resisted.
+In the event the medical services scheme provided for by Policy SC2 of the Neighbourhood Plan is not implemented, then proposals that will result in the loss of the established D1 non-residential institution use will be resisted and only supported where it can be demonstrated (to the Local Planning Authority, following the submission of viability evidence) that their location and premises are no longer economically viable and that the premises have been suitably marketed at a reasonable price for 18 months for that and any other suitable commercial uses.
+Proposals for new retail or commercial development will only be supported within the Village Centre or within the Settlement Boundary.

-- 5.19 This policy supports the redevelopment and change of use of the surgery and the adjoining land owned by the Parish Council for a housing scheme, subject to the prior implementation of the allocation for a replacement medical facility provided for by Policy SC2. - 5.20 The surgery is popular and the demand for its services will increase with the scale of housing development already committed and planned for the village over the Plan period.
-The building is not capable of being extended and there are insufficient off-street car parking spaces to accommodate visitors and staff.
-The Parish Council has agreed in principle to include its adjoining vacant land to ensure a successful, viable scheme. - 5.21 The policy requires careful attention is paid to the design of the scheme, as the site occupies a prominent location in the village.
+- 5.18 This policy supports the redevelopment and change of use of the surgery and its grounds for a housing scheme, subject to the prior implementation of the allocation for a replacement medical facility provided for by Policy SC2. - 5.19 The surgery is popular and the demand for its services will increase with the scale of housing development already committed and planned for the village over the Plan period.
+The building is not capable of being extended and there are insufficient off-street car parking spaces to accommodate visitors and staff. - 5.20 The policy requires careful attention is paid to the design of the scheme, as the site occupies a prominent location in the village.
 The mature trees make an important contribution to defining the character of Chaloners Hill and should therefore be retained in the scheme.
-Part of the surgery building lies forward of the general building line of Vicarage Lane and punctuates the long views along the road; the similar forward position of Hunter's Cottage opposite encloses this space to form an interesting street scene.
+Part of the surgery building lies forward of the general building line of Vicarage Lane and punctuates the long views along the road; the similar forward position of Hunter's Cottage opposite encloses this space to form an interesting street scene. - 5.21 There has been significant public resistance to moving the surgery within the village.
+The Plan recognises the problems faced by the surgery and provides for the provision of a new surgery with a solution that takes account of the serious parking and traffic problems caused by the surgery in its current location.
+The surgery serves other communities, predominantly to the west of the village, and therefore relocation to Addison Road would reduce the impact of this traffic on the village, and in particular at the junction of Vicarage Lane and Chaloners Hill.